scottellis/omap3-pwm/README.md

 Use pin 15 for ground.
 Or you can measure the voltage on pin 28 and you'll see the duty cycle percentage of 1.8v.

+Here are the expansion board pins for all the PWM timers

+PWM8  (gpio_147) : pin 29
+PWM9  (gpio_144) : pin 30
+PWM10 (gpio_145) : pin 28
+PWM11 (gpio_146) : pin 27

-You have to unload and reload the module to change the frequency.
+You have to unload and reload the module to change the frequency or the active timers.

 	root@overo:~# rmmod pwm